kranthi419/smolvlm-realtime-webcam/README.md

 ## How to setup

 1. Install [llama.cpp](https://github.com/ggml-org/llama.cpp)
+   1. For macOS, you can use `brew install llama.cpp`
 2. Run `llama-server -hf ggml-org/SmolVLM-500M-Instruct-GGUF`
    Note: you may need to add `-ngl 99` to enable GPU (if you are using NVidia/AMD/Intel GPU)
    Note (2): You can also try other models [here](https://github.com/ggml-org/llama.cpp/blob/master/docs/multimodal.md)